Focus (Ariana Grande song): Background and synopsis

 Screenshot from the "Focus" video; according to Nick Maslow of People magazine, Grande appears in a "world of purple".

 The music video for "Focus" was released on YouTube on October 29, 2015.
 Hannah Lux Davis, who directed the video, also directed the music videos for Grande's "Love Me Harder" and the singer's joint single, "Bang Bang".
 The video features the Samsung Galaxy Note 5.

-The video begins with Grande texting the phrase "focus on me" on a cell phone.
+The video begins with Grande writing the phrase "focus on me" on a Galaxy Note 5 using its S Pen.
 During the first verse, scenes of Grande lip-syncing the song are intercut with silhouettes of the singer dancing in a purple circle.
 She then performs a choreographed routine with six backing dancers on a purple set.
 During the second verse, she smiles and poses in a square wearing a black mini dress and high Toni Basil-style boots.
 For the song's bridge, the singer (in a star-print leotard, photographed in black-and-white) lies on a neon-lit set, plays a trumpet and performs with her dancers.
 The video ends with her right eye illuminated.
 Teen Vogues Ella Cerón noted its "slightly throwback" visuals, which match the song.